 Q: Can anal warts spread to the genitals?

-A: The extent and severity of anal warts will vary from person to person, but they can spread to the genitals.
-HPV causes the warts regardless of their location, and HPV warts may occur in or around genitalia, as well as in or around the anus.
+A: The extent and severity of anal warts will vary from person to person, but they can spread beyond the buttocks to the genitals.
+HPV causes warts regardless of their location, and HPV warts may occur in or around the genitalia, as well as in or around the anus.
 Unlike other sexually transmitted infections, there is no presence of HPV in bodily fluid.
 Anal warts spread through skin contact.

 Q: How do you treat anal warts?